owlcs/ont-api/README.md

     * _ru.avicomp.ontapi.jena.impl.configuration.OntPersonality_ is an extended __org.apache.jena.enhanced.Personality__,
     the interface/implementation mapping, which provides a kind of polymorphism on Jena resources.
 Using this mechanism we solve the problem of 'illegal punnings'.
     * _ru.avicomp.ontapi.jena.UnionGraph_ is our analogue of __org.apache.jena.graph.compose.MultiUnion__.
-* Package __ru.avicomp.ontapi.transforms__ is a small separated subsystem also.
+* Package __ru.avicomp.ontapi.transforms__ is a small configurable and separated subsystem also.
 It puts in order any graph (RDFS, OWL1) before using the main API.
+Currently there are three transform implementations inside API and several inside tests.
-Here are two main classes:
+ And here are two main classes:
     * _Transform_ - it is the abstract superclass for any graph-converter.
     * _GraphTransformers.Store_ - it is the transforms storage and point to access to any of them.

 ## What's next (todo)
-There are a lot of 'TODO's across the code, they must be fixed or removed.
+* There are a lot of 'TODO's across the code, they must be fixed or removed.
-Also it seems obvious that in the some next version of ONT-API the binding to the original OWL-API should be eliminated, perhaps the used code might be moved from dependencies as a submodule.
-Also the Jena version should be raised.
+* Also it seems obvious that in the some next version of ONT-API the binding to the original OWL-API should be eliminated, perhaps the used code might be moved from dependencies as a submodule.
+* The Jena version should be raised.

 ## Contacts